mrwiora/pki-tutorial/docs/cadb.rst

 The file is used as a certificate database by the ``openssl ca`` command.

-Attribute file
+Attribute File
 --------------

 The attribute file contains a single line: ``unique_subject = no``.
 It reflects the setting in the CA section of the configuration file at the time the first record is added to the database.

-Serial number files
+Serial Number Files
 -------------------

 The ``openssl ca`` command uses two serial number files: